Abari Transitional Shelter

 Abari Transitional Shelter is a temporary structure built from local and salvaged materials in post-disaster environments.

 ABARI Transitional Shelter design was created by ABARI in response to the earthquake that affected Nepal in April of 2015.
-It is provided through a complete open source guide that aims to promote Owner Driven Reconstruction (ODR), a participatory model that places homeowners at the center of reconstruction process through decisions on designs, site selection and materials.
+It is provided through a complete open-source guide that aims to promote Owner Driven Reconstruction (ODR), a participatory model that places homeowners at the center of the reconstruction process through decisions on designs, site selection, and materials.
 The building techniques are tailored to local environments and resilient to environmental hazards.
-The building of eighteen square meters uses local and salvaged materials, and considers local knowledge and technology.
-The components required are bamboo or wood, CGI sheets, GI wire, nails, sand and cement aggregate.
+The building of eighteen square meters uses local and salvaged materials and considers local knowledge and technology.
+The components required are bamboo or wood, CGI sheets, GI wire, nails, sand, and cement aggregate.